Tom Umberg

 Thomas John Umberg (born September 25, 1955) is an American politician currently serving in the California State Senate.
-A Democrat, he represents the 34th district, which encompasses parts of northern Orange County and a small portion of Long Beach.
+A Democrat, he represents the 34th district, which encompasses parts of northern Orange County and a small portion of unincorporated Los Angeles County.
 Previously, he served in the California State Assembly, representing the 69th District.
 He is a partner at Umberg Zipser LLP in Orange County.

 Early life, education, and military service

 Born in Cincinnati, Ohio of German ancestry, Umberg graduated with honors from the University of California, Los Angeles in 1977.
 He was commissioned Second Lieutenant in the U.S. Army, then promoted to captain.
 Umberg served with the 2nd Infantry Division in South Korea and with NATO forces in Italy during his time in the army.
 Umberg also served as a paratrooper with the US Army Special Operations Command, US Army Special Warfare Center and the XVIIIth Airborne Corp.
 Umberg completed the Harvard University, Kennedy School of Public Policy, Program for Senior Executives in National Security.
 He was also awarded a master's degree in Strategic Studies from the U.S. Army War College.
 Umberg remained in the U.S. Army Reserve, rising to the rank of colonel.
 Umberg's military decorations include: the Bronze Star, Meritorious Service Medal (2d award), the US Coast Guard Distinguished Public Service Award, the Army Commendation Medal (2d award), the Army Achievement Medal.
-Umberg is married to Brigadier General (USA) Robin Umberg, and has three children, Brett, Tommy, and Erin Umberg.
-Tommy and Erin Umberg both attended law school at UC Berkeley, and subsequently went into private practice.

 Early career

-After receiving his Juris Doctor degree from UC Hastings College of the Law in 1980, he was appointed an Assistant U.S. Attorney in Orange County.
+After receiving his Juris Doctor degree from UC San Francisco, College of the Law in 1980, he was appointed an Assistant U.S. Attorney in Orange County.
 He had a 100% conviction rate prosecuting drug dealers, gang members, white collar criminals, and civil rights cases.
 He also served as a military prosecutor between 1980 and 1985.
+As a federal prosecutor, Umberg tried several high-profile cases including “Uranium for Tax Dollars,” “Marco Numismatics” (a nationwide fraud on seniors), and the last cross-burning case in Orange County.

 Political career

+Santa Ana poll guard controversy

+As the federal prosecutor on duty in 1988 for the U.S. Attorney's office on Election Day, Umberg received reports that police officers were preventing Latinos from voting in Santa Ana.
+Umberg and another attorney responded to the location of the report, and identified a woman dressed in attire that made her appear as a police officer with a sign that said "Non-Citizens Can't Vote".
+Umberg noted that when he arrived the woman spoke with a Latino couple that came to vote, and after their discussion, they walked away.
+The Orange County Republican Party allegedly organized the effort to protect one of their incumbents, who went on to win the election by 1,000 votes.
+Umberg resigned his position from the U.S. Attorney's office to run for the Assembly, citing the incident as his reason for running.